fosterrath-mila/ift6759/faq.md

 If you master the prerequisites of the course provided during the first two weeks of the course, then 12 hours should be enough.

-## How can I create/use a tensorflow 2.0-compatible virtual environment on Helios?
+## How can I create/use a TensorFlow 2.0-compatible virtual environment on Helios?

 To create a virtual environment (here, named ``ift6759-env``) in your home directory:
 ```